slycelote/caide/libcaide/README.md

 identically named classes/variables, `#define`s with different meaning in different files etc.

+3. Sometimes the inliner will erroneously remove a used declaration (a function or a variable).
+You should report it, but for an immediate fix, mark the declaration with `/// caide keep` comment (note the triple slash).

 # Description of files in caide folder

 * `caide.ini` is a text file containing general caide settings.